pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

     When a proxy is enabled with `type:LoadBalancer` (see the snippet of values.yaml enabling the proxy), Pachyderm creates a `pachyderm-proxy` service allowing your cloud platform (AWS, GKE...) to **provision a TCP Load Balancer automatically**.

     !!!
 Note
-        - You can optionally attach any additional Load Balancer configuration information to the metadata of your service by adding the appropriate `annotations` in the `proxy. service` of your values.yaml.
+        - You can optionally attach any additional Load Balancer configuration information to the metadata of your service by adding the appropriate `annotations` in the `proxy.service` of your values.yaml.
         - You can pre-create a static IP (For example, in GCP: `gcloud compute addresses create ADDRESS_NAME --global --IP-version IPV4)`, then pass this external IP to the `loadBalancerIP` in the `proxy.service` of your values.yaml.

         ```yaml